 Beyond Networking with Iman Ighay

-In order to have effective marketing on a shoestring budget, you must know when to leverage your connections.
+To have effective marketing on a shoestring budget, you must know when to leverage your connections.
 Find people with ties to an organization or access to other potential coaching clients.
 Don’t be afraid to ask your connections to promote and recommend your services, it’s an excellent way to build up your reputation.

 There is a higher chance of building lasting relationships when you can conduct your business in person.
 This type of connection takes up less time while simultaneously introducing you to a new set of demographics.